 Life looks so different when kids are at school for the majority of the day.
 Having systems in place to help them eat a healthy breakfast and after-school snack and then independently prep a healthy lunch makes such a difference in both a parent's and a kid's day.
-Resetting an entire pantry can be a big undertaking if you have never done it before.
+Resetting an entire pantry can be a big undertaking if you've never done it before.
 If you haven't tackled your pantry organization yet, don't worry.
 Just focus on the areas of the pantry that affect your morning and after-school routines.
 Here are the 3 zones that should be looked at for a reset.
 As you analyze each space, keep your list handy for groceries - as well as baskets or bins that might help you better create zones.

 Creating a Breakfast Zone

+This is an area where a little bit of planning and structure will save so much decision-making time and create healthier and happier mornings.
 There are so many systems that work for different people.
 Decide now what yours will be.

-• Do you want to have breakfast at a set time?
+Do you want to have breakfast at a set time?
 Set a daily reminder and make it happen.

-• Do you want to make breakfast for your family each morning?
+Do you want to make breakfast for your family each morning?
 Plan ahead with meal planning and schedule prep time into your morning routine.

-• Do you want your kids to independently prep their own breakfast?
+Do you want your kids to independently prep their own breakfast?
 Talk with them about what they want to learn how to make and teach them.
 Have them give their feedback on your shopping list.

-• Are mornings super fast-paced and do you need the quickest approach?
+Are mornings super fast-paced and do you need the quickest approach?
 Plan quick meals (cold cereal, frozen waffles, yogurt and granola, toast, hard-boiled eggs, etc) and organize zones in your freezer, fridge, and pantry so it is easy to grab what you need.

 Snack Zone